Geogith/Copy2/README.md

 # SUMMARY

-Two large data sets were used to showcase the limits of an Excel-based analysis (Crowdfunding and Stock Market Projects) compared to using a programming language.
-Two robust Python scripts were written in Visual Studio Code (VSCode).
+Two large and different data sets were used to write two robust Python scripts in Visual Studio Code (VSCode).
 Each script runs separately to make sure the code works for its respective dataset: Financial data and Voting data.
 The two data sets are uniquely different.
 One data set if from a bank and the other is voting data from a rural town.
-Each data set requires a thoughtful break down of tasks into discrete mini-objectives to render the printing of the analysis to the terminal for immediate visual results and exporting a text file of the results for documentation purposes.
+The purpose of the analysis was to demonstrate how each data set required a thoughtful break down of tasks into discrete mini-objectives to render the printing of the analysis to the terminal for immediate visual results and exporting a text file of the results for documentation purposes.

  # FINANCIAL DATA SET - PORTION OF PYTHON CODE FOLLOWED BY TEXT FILE: